Why MercadoLibre Stock Has More Upside than AMZN or BABA - Cabot Wealth Network

 We don’t typically cover Argentina stocks, and with good reason.
 After all, there are only 17 Argentina ADRs (American Depositary Receipts) that trade on major U.S. stock exchanges, and most of them are either very small, wildly underperforming—or both.
 MercadoLibre stock is neither of those things.

-MercadoLibre (MELI) is an Argentine e-commerce company with a market cap of $47 billion.
-Year to date, MELI stock is up more than 68%.
+MercadoLibre (MELI) is an Argentine e-commerce company with a market cap of $73 billion and the stock is on an upward trend.

 Why is MercadoLibre doing so well?
 For many of the same reasons Amazon.com (AMZN) and Alibaba (BABA) have.
 It’s an e-commerce giant that dominates the country in which it is headquartered.
 Actually, MercadoLibre dominates an entire continent, with the largest e-commerce and payments ecosystem in all of Latin America.
 MercadoLibre has a presence in 18 countries, including Argentina, Brazil, Chile, Colombia, Mexico, Peru and Venezuela.
 In each of those countries, it’s the market leader in terms of unique visitors and page views.